Avadhuta03/avadhuta03.github.io/_posts/2018-12-16-Linux-File-Permissions.md

 </pre>

 <h5>Using Binary Refrences</h5><pre> r=4, w=2, x=1
-chmod 640 filename //owner has read and write permissions, the group has write permissions, and all other users have no rights to the file.</pre>
+chmod 640 filename //owner has read and write permissions, the group has read permissions, and all other users have no rights to the file.</pre>